buehler/mse-master-thesis/sections/02_definitions.md

 ### What is an Operator

 Site Reliability Engineering (SRE) is a specific software engineering technique to automate complex software.
 A team of experts uses certain practices and principles to run scalable and highly available applications [@beyer:SRE].
 The "Operator pattern" provides a way to automate complex applications in Kubernetes.
-An Operator can be compared to a Site Reliability Engineer because the Operator manages and automates complex applications with expert knowledge [@dobies:Operators].
+An Operator embodies the knowledge of SRE teams in software to automate certain tasks [@dobies:Operators].

 An Operator makes use of "Custom Resource Definitions" (CRD) in Kubernetes.
 These definitions extend the Kubernetes API with custom objects that can be manipulated by a user of the Kubernetes instance [@burns:KubernetesBook, ch.
 16].
 The Operator "watches" for events regarding objects in Kubernetes.
 The events can contain the creation, modification, and deletion of such a watched resource.
 As an example, the "Postgres"^[<https://www.postgresql.org/>] database operator reacts to the `Postgres` custom entity.
 When such an entity is created within Kubernetes, the Operator starts and configures the Postgres database system.

 ![Interaction of the Distributed Authentication Mesh Operator in Kubernetes](diagrams/02_operator_in_mesh.puml){#fig:02_operator_in_mesh}

-In the Distributed Authentication Mesh, an Operator is used to automatically attach a deployment to the mesh and configure the corresponding services accordingly.
+In the Distributed Authentication Mesh, an Operator is used to automatically include a deployment into the mesh and configure the corresponding services accordingly.
+The original application is enhanced with several sidecar containers.
 As {@fig:02_operator_in_mesh} shows, the Operator injects the credential translator and the Envoy^[<https://www.envoyproxy.io/>] proxy into the application (Deployment) and modifies the ports of the service to target the Envoy proxy [@buehler:DistAuthMesh].

 ### What is a Sidecar